Abeeway/abeeway-geolocation-module/docs/first_flash.md

 AGPS feature as well as the standard GNSS functions of the MT3333.

-To flash the MT3333 with the MediaTek tool MTK Flash Tool, the GNSS device must be enabled with the CLI command "gnss on" as shown in figure 10 and supplied as shown in figure 1 (pin 30: VDD_GNSS and pin 32:
+To flash the MT3333 with the MediaTek tool MTK Flash Tool, the GNSS device must be enabled with the CLI command `gnss on` as shown in _Figure 10_ and supplied as shown in _Figure 1_ (pin 30: VDD_GNSS and pin 32:
 VDD_GNSS_BU set to 3.3V -- Jumpers 2,4,15).
 Flashing the MT3333 is then
-possible via the GNSS UART interface accessible from USB1 connector via the FTDI chip and selector J7
+possible via the GNSS UART interface accessible from USB1 connector via the FTDI chip and selector J7.

 The steps to download the MT33xx FW are